Exakta: Characteristics

 Early Kine Exaktas had a fixed waist-level viewfinder, but later models, starting with the Exakta Varex, had an interchangeable waist- or eye-level finder.
-Examat and Travemat through-the-lens metering prisms were introduced in the mid-1960s.
-Most controls—including the shutter release and the film wind lever—are on the left-hand side, unlike most other cameras.
+Examat and Travemat through-the-lens metering prisms were introduced in the mid 1960s.
+Most controls, including the shutter release and the film wind lever, are on the left-hand side, unlike many other cameras.
 The film is transported in the opposite direction to other 35mm SLRs.
-In classic Exaktas—made between 1936 and 1969—two film canisters can be used, one containing unexposed film and a second into which is wound the exposed film.
+In classic Exaktas made between 1936 and 1969, two film canisters can be used, one containing unexposed film and a second into which is wound the exposed film.
 A sliding knife built into the bottom of the camera can be used to slice the film so that the canister containing the exposed film can be removed while preserving the unexposed film in the main canister.
 The knife was omitted in the Exakta VX500, one of the last "official" Exakta cameras.